 Frank Jimenez ’91

-Frank Jimenez is Executive Vice President and General Counsel of Raytheon Technologies Corporation.
-As chief legal officer, he is responsible for legal and regulatory affairs; corporate governance and transactions; litigation; contracts; ethics; and anti-corruption, antitrust, and international trade compliance.
-In prior public service, Jimenez served as the 21st General Counsel of the Navy, one of seven Senate-confirmed Pentagon civilians of four-star equivalent rank overseeing the U.S. Navy and Marine Corps; Deputy General Counsel (Legal Counsel) of the U.S. Department of Defense; Principal Deputy General Counsel of the Navy; Chief of Staff at the U.S. Department of Housing and Urban Development; and Deputy Chief of Staff and Acting General Counsel for Florida Governor Jeb Bush.
+Frank Jimenez is Group Vice President and General Counsel of GE Healthcare, a leading global medical technology, pharmaceutical diagnostics, and digital solutions innovator.
+Previously, Jimenez served as Executive Vice President and General Counsel of Raytheon Technologies Corporation, a leader in technologies across the full spectrum of aviation, space and defense formed by the 2020 merger of Raytheon Company and United Technologies Corporation.
+Jimenez also served as general counsel of Raytheon Company, Bunge Limited, Xylem Inc., and ITT Corporation, where he managed the 2011 spin-offs of two public companies, Xylem and Exelis Inc. In prior public service, Jimenez served as the 21st General Counsel of the Navy, one of seven Senate-confirmed Pentagon civilians of four-star equivalent rank overseeing the U.S. Navy and Marine Corps; Deputy General Counsel (Legal Counsel) of the U.S. Department of Defense; Principal Deputy General Counsel of the Navy; Chief of Staff at the U.S. Department of Housing and Urban Development; and Deputy Chief of Staff and Acting General Counsel for Florida Governor Jeb Bush.
 Jimenez graduated from the University of Miami.
 He holds an M.B.A. from the University of Pennsylvania’s Wharton School, an M.A. from the U.S. Naval War College, and a J.D. degree from Yale Law School.

 William Kennard ’81